Skip to main content

 Probiotics are well known for their presence in our small and large intestine, but there are actually human microbiota in our oral cavity, respiratory tract, genito-urinary tract and skin too!
 There are 100,000 billion microbes in the intestine and only 1,000 billion on our skin, and this colonization begins at birth, assuming the mother has a vaginal birth.

 As the baby travels through the birth canal she/he is coated in the mother’s bacteria and begins to colonize these as her own.
-In the case of a c‑section birth a baby is robbed of this “gift” from her mother and comes from a sterile environment (the uterus) into a hospital setting, where her first exposure is to hospital bacteria such as Streptococcus and Staphylococcus, which increases the incidence of gastroenteritis, allergies and IBS.
+In the case of a c‑section birth a baby is robbed of this “gift” of probiotics from her mother and comes from a sterile environment (the uterus) into a hospital setting, where her first exposure is to hospital bacteria such as Streptococcus and Staphylococcus, which increases the incidence of gastroenteritis, allergies and IBS.
 In breast milk, this inoculation continues for the baby in numbers that are significant for the neonatal gut status.
 By the age of 2, the intestinal microbiota takes on adult characteristics, driven largely by the baby’s intake of major food groups.

 Let’s look at the two strains of bacteria found in the body: